Sign-up ends in:

 To get your wrist position at impact correct, start with some slower swings and learn to maintain that wrist bend to make solid contact.

-Use the HackMotion to practice this area of the game that can completely transform your ball-striking ability.
+Use HackMotion to practice this area of the game, which can completely transform your ball-striking ability.

 Was this article helpful to you?
 Help us improve!